Part chocolate truffle, part crispy cookie, Chocolate Salami is a Portuguese/Italian tradition that guests are sure to

 - Reserve 1 cup ladyfingers.
 Process remaining ladyfinger in food processor to fine crumbs, about 30 seconds.
 This will yield about ¾ cup.

-- Place cream and chocolate in a medium, microwave-safe bowl, heat on 50 percent power, stirring frequently, until melted and smooth, about 60 seconds total.
+- Place ⅓ cup cream and 1 cup chocolate in a medium, microwave-safe bowl, heat on 50 percent power, stirring frequently, until melted and smooth, about 60 seconds total.
 Add pinch salt and ladyfinger crumbs and stir to combine.
-Add pistachios, reserved ladyfingers, and cherry mixture (including juice).
+Add ⅔ cup pistachios, reserved ladyfingers, and cherry mixture (including juice).
 Stir until thick dough forms.

 - Divide dough in half and place each half on a large sheet of plastic wrap (about 12' long).
 Use plastic to roll each dough into tight 6-inch log, twisting ends well to secure.
 Refrigerate dough logs until firm, at least 3 hours.
 Chilled dough can be stored in fridge for up to 3 days.